tu21897/Heart-Rate-Data-Analysis/README.md

 **Files**
 - *data_clean.py* - The script used for data cleaning and data transforms
+- *heartrate_visualized.twb* - The Tableau data visualization workbook
 - *raw_hr_hr.csv* - The raw data exported from the Withings database
+- *data_README.txt* - Withings data format and units for the raw data
 - *cleaned_hr_hr.csv* - The resulting data after cleaning and transforms
-- *heartrate_visualized.twb* - The Tableau data visualization workbook

 Below is the full breakdown of the data analysis process including: hardware/software used for data collection, methodology for data cleaning and data transforms, and design decisions for the data visualization.